Our partner, Cigna, offers newcomers peace of mind. Get a free quote!

 If you have the right education, experience or certifications, you can also work in fields such as:

 If you are applying under the Young Professionals category, your job must add to your professional development.
-This means that it must be classified as a National Occupational Classification (NOC) Skill Type Level 0, A or B.
+This means that it must be TEER 0,1,2, or 3 of the National Occupational Classification.

 IEC participants only require the following to enter Canada: